 A boar spear is a type of short and heavy spear that, as the name suggests, originally evolved in order to hunt boars.
 The blade of such a spear typically came with two small wings at its back.
 These wings essentially prevented the spear from piercing too deep into the victim’s body to make retrieval difficult.

-The Ox tongue spear was a type of spear used in Europe during the late medieval period.
+The Oxtongue spear was a type of spear used in Europe during the late medieval period.
 It came into use in the 15th century and featured a blade that was broad-headed and double-edged.
-This type of spear was typically heavy and didn’t offer a lot of manoeuvrability.
+This type of spear was typically heavy and didn’t offer a lot of maneuverability.
 It was consequently used in skirmishing during battles and not put to any serious combat.

-This spear head was the primary thrusting and piercing weapon on the spetum.
-It was complemented by two projections at the base of the spear head which were effective for tripping cavalrymen and disabling the shields of the opponents.
-The spetum was used in different parts of Europe from 13th to 16th centuries.
+This spearhead was the primary thrusting and piercing weapon on the spetum.
+It was complemented by two projections at the base of the spearhead which were effective for tripping cavalrymen and disabling the shields of the opponents.
+The spetum was used in different parts of Europe from the 13th to 16th centuries.